Frequently Asked Questions

 How long does it take to edit something?

 That is like asking, "How long is a piece of string?"
-It totally depends on how much media you have, how well you are organized, have well you have planned the edit, and frankly how "picky" and you are.
-I think I do pretty well on my own once I know what you are after.
+It totally depends on how much media you have, how well you are organized, how well you have planned the edit, and frankly how "picky" and you are.
+I think I do pretty well on my own, once I know what you are after.
 I used to tell the internal customers at Lockheed Martin that were always in a rush that if they helped me it would take twice as long.